-- Analyze social justice theories and concepts and examine current trends and patterns of oppression and resistance. - Apply community-based approaches to solving social problems. - 3.
-Engage in a socially constructive interaction in a social justice organization or community.
+- Analyze social justice theories and concepts and examine current trends and patterns of oppression and resistance. - Apply community-based approaches to solving social problems. - Engage in a socially constructive interaction in a social justice organization or community.

-Required Courses: .3 .3 .3 List A: Select three courses from at least two of the following areas Area 1: History or Government HIST 11 Political and Social History of the United States I Or HIST 12 Political and Social History of the United States II .3 Area 3: Social Science CHICANO 4 Introduction to Chicano Studies Or AFRO AM 7 Black Americans and the Political System Area 4: Quantitative Reasoning and Research Methods Math 227 Statistics Or SOC 4 Sociological Analysis Area 5: Major Preparation HIST 41 The African American in the History of the United States I Or HIST 43 The Mexican-American in the History of the United States I TOTAL UNITS21-2
+Required Courses: SOC 31 Sociology of Gender 3 SOC 50 Introduction to Social Justice Studies 3 TOTAL UNITS 9 List A: Select three courses from at least two of the following areas: Area 1: History or Government HIST 11 Political and Social History of the United States I Area 3: Social Science CHICANO 4 Introduction to Chicano Studies Area 4: Quantitative Reasoning and Research Methods Math 227 Statistics SOC 4 Sociological Analysis Area 5: Major Preparation HIST 41 The African American in the History of the United States I HIST 43 The Mexican-American in the History of the United States I TOTAL UNITS21-22 leadership, giving them the tools necessary for self-empowerment and transformation.
+Students will have gained valuable insight into careers in nonprofit, governmental, educational, political, labor, philanthropic, humanitarian, and community-based organizations.